 - Overnight Camp Counselor Application Packet (application process opening soon)

 - Day Camp Counselor Application (application process opening soon)

-Chippewa County youth in grades K-5th grade were encouraged to participate in the Spring Kickball Tournament on Sunday, March 24th at the Cadott High School.
-The tournament was open to 4-H members only in grades K-5.
+Chippewa County youth in grades K-5th grade are encouraged to participate in the Spring Kickball Tournament on Sunday, March 15, 2020 at the Chippewa Falls Middle School.
+The tournament is open to 4-H members only in grades K-5.

-Teen Volleyball Tournament is held each Spring at the Cadott High School.
+Teen Volleyball Tournament will be held this Spring at the Chippewa Falls Middle School.
 Participating clubs play each other in one of two brackets (fun or competitive).
-See the April newsletter for bracket placings.
-The 2019 Tournament was held Sunday, March 24th at the Cadott High School.
+The 2020 Tournament will be held Sunday, March 15th at the Chippewa Falls Middle School.
 This tournament is open to 4-H members only in grades 6-13.
-Click here to see the results for the 2019 tournament.

-We will be having a LEGO Mindstorm Introduction Class starting Tuesday, April 2, 2019.
-This class will be held every Tuesday, running from 6:00 p.m. until 7:30 p.m. for a period of 5 weeks, in Room 3 of the Chippewa County courthouse.
+We will be having a LEGO Mindstorm Introduction Class starting Tuesday, April 7, 2020 This class will be held every Tuesday, running from 6:00 p.m. until 7:30 p.m. for a period of 5 weeks, in Room 3 of the Chippewa County courthouse.
 This class will cover the building and basic commands of the EV3 robot.
 This class is for 5th-12th grade and is limited to a total of 8 youth.
 Parents are welcome to take part and help their youth, plus if there are open computers, you can do your own!
 The class will be challenging!
 Basic computer knowledge is helpful, but not necessary.
 For more information and to get signed up, contact Scott Hansen.
-Registration and contact information can be found here.

 Area Animal Science Days